“I HATE NEW YORK” (2018)

 Edited by: Jaume Martí and Gerard López Oriach

 New York, 2007-2017.
-Over a decade, and filming only with a home video camera and no script, the director delves into the private world of Amanda Lepore, Chloe Dzubilo, Sophia Lamar and T De Long; four artists and transgender activists from the city’s underground scene.
+Over a decade, the director delves into the private world of Amanda Lepore, Chloe Dzubilo, Sophia Lamar and T De Long; four artists and transgender activists from the city’s underground scene.
 Little by little, their testimonies reveal fragments of a past –sometimes dramatic, always fascinating and simply extraordinary– that formed their identities and transformed their lives.
 Their words, fears and hopes take the audience from an outsider’s point of view to being emotionally invested in their destiny.

 New York City at the turn of the 21stcentury.
 Four transgender artists from the city’s underground scene –Amanda Lepore, Chloe Dzubilo, Sophia Lamar and T De Long– go beyond honesty, passion and tears, to reveal how their fight for freedom built a bridge between transgender activism and Manhattan’s alternative nightlife scene.
 Through intertwined narratives, fragments of their past are gradually unveiled, inviting audiences to reflect on the complexity of fate, hope and survival, and their unique struggle against adversity.
 In the process, we become not only passive spectators of their fight, but also confidantes of their extraordinary stories and lives.